Tax Benefits for Education

 Box 6: Adjustments to scholarships or grants for a prior year: Adjustments in scholarship amounts related to scholarships reported in a previous year are included in this box.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit you may claim for the prior year.

-Box 7: This box will be checked if the amount reported in Box 2 includes tuition or registration fees billed to a student account in the current year that pay for a quarter beginning in the next calendar year.
-For example, tuition billed in December 2011 for winter quarter 2012 will be reported on your 2011 Form 1098-T.
+Box 7: This box will be checked if the amount reported in Box 2 includes tuition or registration fees billed to a student account in the current year that pay for a semester beginning in the next calendar year.
+For example, tuition billed in December 2013 for spring semester 2014 will be reported on your 2013 Form 1098-T.

 Box 9: This box will be checked if you are a student enrolled in a program leading to a graduate-level degree.

 Box 10: This box is not used by Ohio University so it will be left blank.